-RecruiterFlow, an automated applicant tracking software is built to do the heavy lifting for recruiters and staffing agencies so that they can focus on what’s more important.
-For instance, the software captures all the candidate data from your inbox and helps you send out communications in an automated manner.
+RecruiterFlow, a complete recruiting operating system is built to do the heavy lifting for recruiters and staffing agencies so they can focus on what’s more important.
+For instance, the software captures all the candidate data right from your inbox and helps you send out communications in an automated manner.

 Most stages of the recruitment process are time- and labor-intensive, meaning recruiters have to spend hours designing job boards, scouring through data, sending out emails, and onboarding candidates.
-With recruiting tools like RecruiterFlow, it becomes easier to source candidates and manage the entire recruitment pipeline without much hassle.
+With RecruiterFlow, it becomes easier to source candidates and manage the entire recruitment pipeline without much hassle.

 You can sign up for a 14-day free trial without a credit card.
 So if you’re looking for an automated tool that can perform admin tasks for your recruitment process, we’d recommend you give RecruiterFlow a try.

 There are plenty of recruitment methods available out there.
 While some organizations stick with conventional methods like posting on job boards or sending emails, we recommend that you go beyond and try innovative recruitment methods that help you improve your hiring process.

 Also, when you combine technology like automated software, VR, and AI, you can take your hiring process up a notch and not only save yourself time – but offer a holistic, immersive experience to your candidates.